-Needless to say, it has been pretty hot, and two weeks of solid rain greatly increased our infamous humidity levels, making it ultimately feel like the surface of the sun.
-And for those of us with curly hair, well, things have been a bit challenging. . .
+Needless to say, it has been pretty hot, and two weeks of rain greatly increased our infamous humidity levels, making it ultimately feel like the surface of the sun.
+For those of us with curly hair, well, things have been a bit challenging. . .

 But I digress.

 I figured that making an icy, refreshing dessert would be a good substitute for sticking my whole body in the freezer, so I made a batch of granita.
-If you’ve never had it, granita is a lot like those Italian ices we used to have as kids – the ones in the little paper cups with the flat wooden spoons built into the lids.
+If you’ve never had it, granita is a lot like those Italian ices we enjoyed as kids – the ones in the little paper cups with the flat wooden spoons built into the lids.
 Remember those?
-I don’t know about you, but when the ice cream truck was nearby, it only took 2 or 3 magical musical notes for me to recognize he was heading our way.
+I don’t know about you, but when the ice cream truck was nearby, it only took 2 or 3 musical notes for me to recognize he was heading my way.
 Like every other kid in earshot, I would drop anything I was doing and run to my mother to get money.
-Armed with my $0.25 or $.50 (prices were so reasonable back then!), my go-to choices were usually bomb pop (with the gum ball at the bottom), strawberry shortcake, or lemon Italian ice.
-The Italian ice was an especially good choice because it was ice cold (i.e., hard), and when I scraped the little spoon across it it produced the perfect amount in every bite.
+Armed with my $0.25 or $.50 (prices were so reasonable back then), my go-to choices were bomb pop (with the gum ball at the bottom), strawberry shortcake, or lemon Italian ice.
+The Italian ice was an especially good choice because it was ice cold (i.e., hard), and when I scraped the little spoon over the top it produced the perfect amount in every bite.
 Plus, the spoon made it a neat snack – perfect for a kid who didn’t like to get sticky hands.
-It was also a easier to eat while lying on the warm grass with my friend, watching clouds go by.
+It was also easier to eat while lying on the warm grass, watching clouds go by.

-But what flavor would I make?
-Many granitas include pureed, fresh fruit, and sometimes alcohol (for that adult crowd), but I only had a bunch of citrus and tons of rosemary in my garden (did I mention the rain we’ve been having?).
+But which flavor to make?
+Many granitas include pureed fruit, sometimes alcohol (for that adult crowd), but I only had a bunch of citrus and tons of rosemary in my garden.
 So I thought to myself ‘What could be better than an icy, citrusy, herb-infused dessert on a hot summer night?’
 Ultimately, your flavor(s) will depend on the quantity and type of produce you have on hand, and whether that produce is tart or sweet, ripe or overripe.
 But granitas can also be made with strong coffee, green tea, or whatever your imagination can dream up.

 - 3 c. water